MicrosoftDocs/azure-media-services/media-services/latest/includes/reference-closed-captioning-ad-insertion-table.md

 ## Captioning and subtitles

-The following table lists the types of captions supported by Media Services:
+The following table lists the types of captions supported by Media Services.

 | Standard | Notes |
 | -------- | ----- |